IxI-97/IxI-97.github.io/Installation.md

 ```
   3. Follow the instructions, selecting conda init = yes.
 Close and reopen the bash terminal.

-  4. Run the BiomiX_INSTALL_LINUX.sh script within the _INSTALL folder and wait the end of the installation.
+  4. Run the BiomiX_INSTALL_LINUX.sh script within the _INSTALL folder and wait until the end of the installation.
 ```
   ./path/to/BiomiX2.2/_INSTALL/BiomiX_INSTALL_LINUX.sh
 ```